-First.
-Remove Mac hard drive and connect it to another computer
+1. Remove the Mac hard drive and connect it to another computer

-Required tools: a screwdriver, an external hard drive enclosure, and a USB connection cable.
+Required tools include a screwdriver, an external hard drive enclosure, and a cable USB connection.

 Step 1.
-Open your Mac computer case, remove the hard drive with your screwdriver.
+Open your Mac computer case, and remove the hard drive with your screwdriver.

-On Windows Computer: Open the Windows File Explorer, double-click to check the hard drive data.
+On Windows Computer: Open the Windows File Explorer and double-click to check the hard drive data.

 On Mac: Double-click the disk icon on the desktop and check if you can access the hard drive and its data.

 If you can access the data, congratulations.
-You've successfully got your data out of the dead MacBook Pro.
-If not data shows up, refers to the next step.
+You've successfully got your data out of the dead MacBook.
+If no data shows up, refer to the next step.

-Last.
-Restore Mac Hard Drive to Another Computer
+3. Restore the Mac Hard Drive to Another Computer

-On Windows computer, you can download the Windows version of EaseUS Data Recovery Wizard to scan and recover data from Mac hard drive to PC with ease.
+On a Windows computer, you can easily download the Windows version of EaseUS Data Recovery Wizard to scan and recover data from a Mac hard drive to a PC.

-On Mac computer, you can follow the three steps below to directly scan and bring the Mac hard drive data back:
+On a Mac computer, you can follow the three steps below to scan and bring the Mac hard drive data back directly: